elingerojo/contexter/lib/ctx-plugins/README.md

   . . .
 ```

-- **Optional**
+- **Mandatory**
-- String with the **exact** filetype the plugin serves.
-This is the first option to look for the plugin/filetype match.
+- String with the **exact** filetype the plugin serves

 ---

 ### name

-- Example from `app-stylesheet.js`
+- Example for an application that process html pages with handlebars templating `page-partials.js`

 ```
   . . .
-   // Used as the last failover to deduct file type class, just edit and uncomment
+  // Not used, is just like a comment
+  name: "partials out of layouts v0.1",
-   // name: "what-ever-text including the filetype class works", . . .
+  . . .
 ```

 - **Optional**
-- String which **includes** the filetype the plugin serves.
-This is the third failover option to look for the plugin/filetype match.
-The second failover option is the **plugin filename itself** by **including** the filetype the plugin serves
+- Not used, is just like a comment